DarthNoxix/Noxix-Cogs-2026/OpenWebUIChat/README.md

 # OpenWebUI Chat Bot

-A simple Discord bot cog that integrates with OpenWebUI to provide AI chat capabilities.
-This bot can engage in general conversation and optionally use a knowledge base for enhanced responses.
+A modern Discord bot cog that integrates with OpenWebUI to provide AI chat with embeds, modals, and optional memory/knowledge base.

 ## 🚀 Features

-- **General AI Chat**: Chat with AI models through OpenWebUI
+- **Modern Embeds**: AI responses are delivered as sleek Discord embeds with auto-chunking
+- **Slash + Hybrid Commands**: Use slash or text commands everywhere
+- **Modals for Long Prompts**: Open a modal to paste long requests (`/llmmodal`)
+- **Auto-Reply Channels**: Set channels where the bot auto-answers messages
-- **Optional Memory System**: Store and retrieve knowledge using embeddings
+- **Optional Memory System**: Store and retrieve knowledge using embeddings (hybrid retrieval)
-- **Simple Setup**: Easy configuration with minimal dependencies
-- **Hybrid Retrieval**: Combines dense (cosine similarity) and sparse (BM25) search for memory recall
+- **Think-Filter**: Automatically removes `<think>` or chain-of-thought leakage from outputs

 ## 📋 Requirements